SujithChristopher/aws_gui/README.md

 AWS S3 Bucket Browser

-A simple web-based tool to browse, view, and delete files from your AWS S3 buckets.
+A simple python PySide6 tool to browse, view, and delete files from your AWS S3 buckets.
 ✨ Features

     📂 List all objects in a specified S3 bucket